top of page

 Members who want to accelerate their learning will sometimes book courses with commercial providers; it is usually easy to find other people in the club to enable a private group booking.

-What is the difference between a taster session and
+What is the difference between a Taster Session and

 Can my kids get involved?